Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 PL DMA Engine
 =============

-On VCK190, the precompiled .xsa implements a PL DMA engine with 72 channels.
+On VCK190, the precompiled .xsa implements a PL DMA engine with 72 independent channels.
 36 Tx channels send data from DDR to AIE and 36 Rx channels receive data from AIE to DDR.
 On VEK280, it has 32 independent AXI stream channels that 16 channels can send data from DDR to AIE and 16 channels can receive data from AIE to DDR.
-For both of the DMA engines, they are designed to allow a maximum throughput on the PLIO interfaces (128-bit @ 312.5MHz from PL view), ensuring that the AIE graph isn't artificially stalled by the DMA channels and thereby allowing accurate performance testing in hardware (except for functional testing mode supported on VCK190).
+For both of the DMA engines, they are designed to allow a maximum throughput on the PLIO interfaces (128-bit @ 312.5MHz from PL view), ensuring that the data transfer between AIE and PL isn't artificially stalled by the DMA channels and thereby allowing accurate performance testing in hardware (except for functional testing mode supported on VCK190).

 - Each channel is connected to an unique AIE PLIO port using 128-bit wide AXI-Stream clocked at 312.5MHz.
 This delivers an effective throughput of 5GB/sec (32-bits @ 1.25GHz from AIE view)
 - Each channel contains its own URAM memory (64kB for VCK190 / 128kB for VEK280) used to buffer data.
 This allows transferring data to or from the AIE without unwanted external performance side-effects and deliver maximum throughput.
-- The channels are parametrized, allowing the user to control at runtime how data is transferred to or from the AI Engine.
+- The channels are parameterized, allowing the user to control at runtime how data is transferred to or from the AI Engine.
 The software APIs are used to configure these parameters (size, delay, replay if needed).

 Data Size
 ---------

 The data size parameter specifies the size in bytes of the dataset to be transferred (sent or received).
 To guarantee the correctness of the result as well as the performance, the data size cannot be larger than 64kB on VCK190 and 128kB on VEK280, and must be a multiple of 16 bytes.
-For VCK190, there are 2 exceptions that the data size capacity is unlimited.
-When using functional testing mode, we don't guarantee the interface works at the highest throughput, so the performance is not the best.
-As for performance testing mode, the performance is guaranteed, but the result may not correct.
+For VCK190, there are 2 exceptions that the data size capacity can be unlimited.
+When using functional testing mode, we don't guarantee the interface works at the highest throughput, so the performance is not taken into consideration.
+As for performance testing mode, the performance is guaranteed, but the result may be wrong if the data size of the dataset is larger than the capacity of the URAM in each channel.

 ..
 CAUTION::
     In functional testing mode, the performance is not taken into consideration.